Top tips for writing an effective Dementia Friendly Awards nomination

 8. Feel free to use quotes and case studies- anything that will help back up your nomination.

 9. Does anyone else know the person you are nominating?
-Ask them to give you a quote for your nomination or even submit a nomination too.
+Ask them to submit a nomination too.
 Having examples from different perspectives will help the nomination.

 10. It’s ok to nominate yourself!
 You know better than anyone the fantastic work you’ve been doing, so make sure you get that recognition!

-Submit your nomination for someone who has united against dementia.
+Submit your Dementia Friendly Awards 2019 nomination for someone who has united against dementia.
 You can also nominate yourself.